-CommCell instances are the structure that identify and manage Oracle databases.
+CommCell instances are the structures that identify and manage Oracle databases.
 You must add an instance for each Oracle database that will be backed up and restored.
-By default there are no instances in the CommCell after installing the Oracle Agent.
-Discover or add instances in the CommCell after you install the Oracle Agent or add a new database on the Oracle host.
+By default there are no instances in the CommCell environment after installing the Oracle agent.
+Discover or add instances in the CommCell configuration after you install the Oracle agent or after you add a new database on the Oracle host.

-Discover Oracle databases manually or automatically.
-Corresponding instances are created in the CommCell for each discovered instance.
+Discover Oracle databases manually or automatically, using any of the following methods.
+Corresponding instances are created in the CommCell configuration for each discovered instance.

 - Use the one-time operation to manually discover all existing Oracle databases.

-- Enable Automatic Instance Discovery to have the Commvault software automatically detect Oracle databases when a scheduled interval expires.
-Enabling Automatic instance discovery ensures that newly added Oracle databases are regularly accounted for backups.
+- Enable automatic instance discovery to have the Commvault software automatically detect Oracle databases when a scheduled interval expires.
+Enabling automatic instance discovery ensures that newly added Oracle databases are regularly accounted for in backups.